syncfusion-content/wpf-docs/wpf/TileView/Virtualization.md

 # TileView Virtualization

-TileView provides support to handle the large amount of data through built-in virtualization features.
-While virtualization enabled, it maintains only the items in the view port of TileView and speed up the loading time.
-Virtualization support can be enabled by setting IsVirtualizing property as true in TileViewControl.
+The TileView control provides support to handle a large amount of data through built-in virtualization features.
+While virtualization is enabled, it maintains only the items in the view port of the TileView control, which speeds up the loading time.
+Virtualization support can be enabled by setting the `IsVirtualizing` property to true in the TileView control.

-Once virtualization enabled for TileView, it only creates item container based on the RowCount and ColumnCount.
-Further items are created on demand based on the mouse wheel or based on the scroll offset changed in scroll viewer.
+Once virtualization is enabled for the TileView control, it only creates item containers based on the RowCount and ColumnCount.
+Further items are created on demand based on the mouse wheel or based on the scroll offset changed in the scroll viewer.

 {% tabs %}